aekazakov/genome-depot/README.md

 mkdir apps
 cd apps

-2. Create a directory for the new CGCMS installation in cgcms/apps (for example, my_genomes) and clone the repository into it.
+2. Create a directory for the new CGCMS installation in cgcms/apps (for example, mygenomes) and clone the repository into it.

-mkdir my_genomes
+mkdir mygenomes
-cd my_genomes
+cd mygenomes
 git clone https://github.com/aekazakov/CGCMS

 3. Install external tools and create virtual environment.

 cd CGSMS
 bash install_tools.sh

 2. Create mysql user (for example, cgcmsuser) or use existing mysql account.